About Us What Our Volunteers Do..... Q&A Why Horses?

 Therapeutic Riding Center was started in January, 2010.
 In May, 2011 we completed our Professional Association of Therapeutic Horsemanship

 (PATH) certification process by demonstrating a strong

 commitment to safety and professionalism.
-The program was founded by Lorna Young, a PATH certified advanced therapeutic riding instructor with more than 30 years of experience.
+The program is run by Amber Thibodeau, a PATH International certified therapeutic riding instructor.

 Volunteers must be at least 15 and able to lift a saddle onto the horse.
 You must be able to walk for a half hour with occasional jogging for a few seconds.